mvolkmann/blog/src/swift/why-swift.md

 The `struct`, `class`, and `enum` keywords provide three ways to define custom types.
-These differ from each other in a few ways, but they all support defining a type that has properties and methods.
+These differ from each other in several ways, but they all support defining a type that has properties and methods.
+Methods are defined in the same way as functions, but appear inside a `struct`, `class`, or `enum`.

+### Protocols

+Protocols are similar to interfaces in some other programming languages.
+They define a set of computed properties and methods that other types (structs, enums, and classes) must implement.

+A type definition indicates that it conforms to one or more protocols by following the type name with a colon and a comma-separated list of protocol names.
+For example: `struct Dog: CustomStringConvertible {`.

+There are many protocols defined by Swift and custom protocols can be defined.
+Commonly used protocols defined by Swift include:

+- `CustomStringConvertible` - must define the computed property `description`
+- `Identifiable` - must define the computed property `id`
+- `Equatable` - must define the `==` operator for comparing instances
+- `Comparable` - must define the `==` and `<` operators for comparing instances
+- `Hashable` - must define the `hash` method

+The Swift compiler can synthesize the implementations of several protocols.
+This means that for types that only contain properties with basic types, stating that a type conforms to the protocol is all that is required.

+Instances of types that conform to the `CustomStringConvertible` protocol can be automatically converted to a `String` representation when printed or used in a `String` interpolation.

 ### Structs

 Structs and enums are "value types".
 When an instance is assigned to a variable or passed to a function, a shallow copy is created.
-Technically a copy is not made until there is an attempt to modify it (copy on write).
+Technically a copy is not made until there is an attempt to modify it using a "copy on write" strategy.

 Structs are used far more frequently than classes in typical Swift code.
 Nearly all builtin types are structs, including `Bool`, `Int`, `Double`, `Character`, `String`, `Array`, `Set`, `Dictionary`, `Range`, and `Date`.

-A protocol is like an "interface" in other programming languages.
-Following a `struct`, `class`, or `enum` name with a colon and a protocol name states that the type will conform to the protocol.
-That means it will implement all the computed properties and methods required by the protocol.
-One example of a protocol that is defined by Swift is `CustomStringConvertible`.
-Instances of types that conform to this protocol can be automatically converted to a `String` representation when printed or used in a `String` interpolation.

 Here is an example of defining a struct, creating an instance, and using it.